-The return value (type tlm::tlm_sync_enum) is not used in this tlmt implementation, and must be sytematically set to tlm::TLM COMPLETED.
+The return value (type tlm::tlm_sync_enum) is not used in this tlmt implementation, and must be sytematically set to tlm::TLM_COMPLETED.

-In the general case, the actions executed by the call-back function depend on the response transaction type (m_command field), as well as the pktid and trdid fields.
+In the general case, the actions executed by the call-back function depend on the transaction type defined in the payload (m_command, m_pktid and m_trdid fields).
 For sake of simplicity, the call-back function proposed in the example below does not make any distinction between transaction types.